Louise Bernice Halfe: Critical reception

 Halfe's work has been generally well accepted.
 Cahoots Magazine has praised her use of Aboriginal spirality and feminist exposure in Bear Bones & Feathers.
 Her book Burning in This Midnight Dream received numerous awards, such as the Saskatchewan Book Awards and the Indigenous Peoples' Publishing Award.
 The judges from these events have stated that Halfe's poetic storytelling reflects the harm inflicted by Canada's residential school system, calling her verses "heartbreaking and hopeful" and noting her attention to creating a healing atmosphere through specific use of Cree language and culture.

 Other works by Halfe have received similar reviews, often applauding Halfe's use of code-switching for taking back the Cree language.
 This is prominent in Halfe's Blue Marrow and Sôhkêyihta: The Poetry of Sky Dancer Louise Bernice Halfe.
 Critics have also noted Halfe's focus on both mind and spirituality.
-Cheryl Petten for the Saskatchewan Review had noted that readers not only responded intellectually Halfe's The Crooked Good but emotionally as well.
+Cheryl Petten for the Saskatchewan Review had noted that readers not only responded intellectually to Halfe's The Crooked Good but emotionally as well.

 Awards

 Louise Halfe has won many awards and has received positive recognition as an independent Canadian author and poet.
 After making her debut, Halfe won third place in the League of Canadian Poets' Historical Poetry Contest.

 Her first book of poetry, Bear Bones & Feathers, won the Milton Acorn People's Poet Award in 1996.
 Blue Marrow was nominated for the Pat Lowther First Book Award.
 In 1998, Blue Marrow was a finalist for the Governor General's Award for Poetry, the Saskatoon Book Award, and the Saskatchewan Poetry Award.
 The Crooked Goodwon the First Peoples Publishing Award and the Saskatoon Book Award in 2008.
 It was also nominated for the Poetry Award honouring Anne Szumigalski in the same year.
 Halfe was also shortlisted for the Spirit of Saskatchewan Award.
 In 2017, Burning in This Midnight Dream won the Indigenous Peoples' Publishing award, the Rasmussen, Ramussen & Charowsky Indigenous Peoples' Writing award and the Saskatchewan Arts Board Poetry Award.
 Burning in This Midnight Dream also won the League of Canadian Poets Raymond Souster Award and the High Plains Book Award for Indigenous Writers.
 Burning in This Midnight Dream was also the 2017 WILLA Literacy Award Finalist in Poetry.

 In 2016, Halfe received the Hnatyshyn Foundation REVEAL award which recognizes Indigenous artists living in Canada and, in 2017, she was given the Latner Writers' Trust Award in recognition of a remarkable body of work.

+She was made a Member of the Order of Canada in 2025.